Concurrency

 .1

-A shell is a command language interpreter and a prolific manager of processes.
+A shell manages commands on behalf of a user, using processes.
 You already implemented a parser for simple shell commands in the Pointers assignment.
-In this assignment you, will implement a few standard process management facilities that are standard shell features.
+In this assignment you will implement a few standard process management facilities that are standard shell features.

 Goals